Vehicle Information:

-“Outstanding example of the Classic 1967 VW Beetle.
-Rare Factory Sunroof in excellent working condition.
+This is an outstanding example of the Classic 1967 VW Beetle; a rare Factory Sunroof in excellent working condition.
 This is the model and year to collect-finally 12 volt, w/many improvements.
 Original Stock appearance & stance, but with a 2110cc Dual Weber 44 IDA motor, custom exhaust, 4 speed with higher 4th gear for freeway driving.
-Only 3500 miles on this motor-enough to completely dial it in and have it set up-a truly turn-key classic with all the desirable ’67 Factory upgrades-but usable performance.
+Only 8,000 miles on this motor-enough to completely dial it in and have it set up-a truly turn-key classic with all the desirable ’67 Factory upgrades-but usable performance.
 Targa California Rally 2011-covering 1000 miles in 3 days at a fast clip.
 4-year old restoration with all new rubber, seals & Porsche 356-quality paint.

-Brakes and suspension replaced-all new hoses, wheel cylinders, master cylinder, rear wheel seals, new shoes, tie rod ends, fresh 4-wheel alignment from old-school Bear Brake in Glendora, CA. Larger front sway-bar added and new shocks all around-ride height and “stance” the way it should be.
+The brakes and suspension have been replaced-all new hoses, wheel cylinders, master cylinder, rear wheel seals, new shoes, tie rod ends, fresh 4-wheel alignment from old-school Bear Brake in Glendora, CA. Larger front sway-bar added and new shocks all around-ride height and “stance” the way it should be.
 Correct 15″ VW steel wheels with brand new Vredestein Classic Sprint tires.
 Becker Europa AM/FM radio-works perfectly.

 This car was on display at Power Porsche in Newport Beach, CA for 2 years and not for sale.
 It was displayed inside on the marble floors next to new Porsche’s, Audi’s, etc. The restoration and paint is that nice.
 During the purchase of another car-I asked them if they would do a 2-car deal and they said sorry, it was not for sale.
 After appealing to the GM, and due to the fact they were beginning a major renovation at the dealership and needed space, they reluctantly let the car go-as a 2-car deal.